Darwin Initiative: Darwin Advisory Committee

 The Darwin Initiative is managed by the Darwin Advisory Committee (DAC), and currently chaired by Professor David Macdonald.
 The first chairman was Sir Crispin Tickell who was succeeded by Professor David S. Ingram in 1999.
 Ingram held the post until handing over to Macdonald in 2005.

 The DAC comprises experts from government, academic, science and the private sector.

 The DAC's Terms of Reference state its purpose to be "To advise the Secretary of State for the Environment on the principles and objectives of the Darwin Initiative for the Survival of Species grant programme in implementing the Convention on Biological Diversity especially Article 5, taking into account the past experience of the grant programme."
 The DAC therefore advises Ministers on development of the Initiative and makes recommendations on applications for funding.
 The DAC is supported by a small secretariat team provided by DEFRA.

 Under the 2010 UK quango reforms, the Darwin Advisory Council will be reconstituted as a committee of experts effective by March 2011.

 Projects funded

-The scope of supported projects is very broad and includes: